FredXCoders/PyDojo/README.md

 Letters:
  - h, e, l, o, w, r, d, a - all these draw a letter on the screen
  - draw_letters, hello, hola - these help draw the letters

+guess.py is a simple number guessing game that will allow the kids to see how variables, loops, and branching work.